Rajgród: World War II

 The 1937 population was 2,400 including 600 Jews.
 The town was initially occupied by the Germans in September 1939, but was then turned over by the Germans to the Soviets.
 The town was occupied by the Germans during Operation Barbarossa on 22 June 1941, by a Wehrmacht unit passing through.
 In early July a small SS contingent (2 to 10 men) arrived, and recruited several local Polish collaborators including Antoni Len and Jan Turon.
 Some 100 Jews who were alleged to have been communist sympathizers (despite this being unlikely for some of the accused, such as a local shop owner) were rounded up by the Poles and forced to sing Russian songs as they were paraded around Rajgród in their underwear, the Poles also beat the marching Jews.
 Some of the Jews were then re-assembled, marched to the nearby Choinki forest, where at least 30 Jews were shot by the SS and Polish guards.

 Len was appointed mayor, and he appointed Turon head of the auxiliary police force formed under German orders.
 The Polish police plundered Jewish homes and raped Jewish women.
 Many Jews managed to flee to other towns, including Grajewo, and when two SS officers arrived in late July to oversee the setup of a ghetto they ordered the Polish auxiliaries to find the escapees.
 The Poles took 20 Jewish women captive and ordered the rabbi of the town to search for the Jews.
 The rabbi set out to Grajewo personally, but only returned with 20 Jews.
-Over the next few days Polish auxiliary policemen Feliks Beéko and Adamcewicz, acting on German orders, murdered as many as 50 Jews in Góra Rykowa in two separate aktions.
+Over the next few days Polish auxiliary policeman Adamcewicz, acting on German orders, murdered as many as 50 Jews in Góra Rykowa in two separate actions.
 The Jews of Rajgród, and surrounding villages, some 550 to 800 souls were concentrated in a crowded ghetto enclosed with barbed wire.
 On 5 September 1941, on the establishment of German civil administration, the ghetto was turned over to the German Police, and the residents employed in forced labor.
 German authorities occasionally entered the ghetto to harass and beat Jews to death.

 On 25 October 1942 the ghetto was liquidated and the inhabitants sent to the ghetto in Grajewo.
 On 2 November 1942 the Grajewo was liquidated and most of the Jews were sent to a transit camp in the village of Bogusze.
 From there they were sent to Treblinka extermination camp and Auschwitz concentration camp and most of them were murdered on arrival.

 Local Polish authorities turned in some Jews who remained in hiding around Rajgród.
 No more than 10 Jews from Rajgród survived the war.
 After the war, seven Polish collaborators including Len and Torun were tried for war crimes.

 During the Soviet and Nazi occupation, the local Polish underground was commanded by lieutenant Andrzej Sobolewski.